BrenoTeixeira/health_insurance_ranking/README.md

 # 8.0.
 Conclusions

-We can say that the goals of the project were accomplished.
+The goals of the project were accomplished.
 The company can prioritize the customers with higher probabilities of acquiring vehicle insurance with the solution developed in this project.
 This means that better results can be achieved with fewer resources.

 With the implementation of the model, we reduce costs and increase revenue.